sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

   // Let's keep the base price (order) as first line item and provider's commission as last one.
   // Note: the order matters only if OrderBreakdown component doesn't recognize line-item.
 - const lineItems = [order, ...extraLineItems, ...providerCommissionMaybe];
-+ const lineItems = [order, ...extraLineItems, ...cleaningFee, ...providerCommissionMaybe];
++ const lineItems = [order, ...extraLineItems, ...helmetFee, ...providerCommissionMaybe];

   return lineItems;